eddiegieze/caco/README.md

 ### Resources

-- Public classes to communicate through the API without exposing all the properties of the domain model objects, or polluting domain model objects with API-specific functionality
+Public classes to communicate through the API without exposing all the properties of the domain model objects, or polluting domain model objects with API-specific functionality.

 ### Services

-- Layer between the repository and the API, to link together repository functionality in comprehensive methods, keeping the controllers and repository simple
+Layer between the repository and the API, to link together repository functionality in comprehensive methods, keeping the controllers and repository simple.

-### Miscellaneous
+### Miscellaneous (API)

 - Extensions, helper methods for 3rd party classes
 - Properties, settings for visual studio code
 - Program.cs & Startup.cs for configuration and to wire together the different classes and dependencies

+## Code structure UI

+### public

+House static contents such as HTML and images.

+### src/APIClient

+Connect to the API with axios.

+### src/components

+Vue components:

+- Board.vue: show a board
+- Boards.vue: show a list of boards
+- Card.vue: show and edit a single card
+- Column.vue: show a column of cards
+- InlineAdd.vue: generic component to add items in a list
+- InlineEdit.vue: generic component to edit items in a list

+### src/router

+Configuration for the Vue SPA router, allowing URL navigation.

+### src/views

+Contains the basic home view.

+### Miscellaneous (UI)

+- App.vue & main.js: starting point for Vue
+- Some configuration files for VS Code & npm